Code-Institute-Submissions/Sajalol-Project1/README.md

 ## The Header

 - The header explain what it is and why you should choose their fotball school.
 And it is for kids.
-- This section provides with info about what they can and some details about them.
+- This section provides with info about the teachers and their history.
 ![Header](./assets/images/why-choose-our-fotball-school.PNG)

 ## The About Us Section